engomidjalal/zoobox-ios/Zoobox/Resources/Permission-System-Documentation.md

 ## Overview

-The Zoobox app now includes a comprehensive permission management system that allows the WebView to automatically use permissions that were already granted during app startup, and request new permissions with clear explanations when needed.
+The Zoobox app includes a comprehensive permission management system with **real-time cookie tracking** that automatically monitors permission changes and stores statuses in UserDefaults.
+The system also allows the WebView to use permissions and request new permissions with clear explanations when needed.

 ## 🎯 Key Features